WHAT PEOPLE SAY

 - Extensive Research

-As a full-service captioning company, VITAC offers extensive caption integrations – for both live and offline captioning – which make it easier than ever to caption your content.
+As a full-service closed captioning company, VITAC offers extensive caption integrations – for both live and offline captioning – which make it easier than ever to caption your content.

 From social media streaming and processing platforms to video management systems and workflows, VITAC Integrations cover all of the platforms and workflows listed below, as well as customer-specific processes, always with more on the way.